laggingreflex/koa-ssr/README.md

           // choose a sanitized filename
           const filename = '.ssr-cache/' + (_.kebabCase(url) || 'index') + '.html';

-          // html is provided, so cache it: if (html) {
+          // if html is provided, cache it: if (html) {
             fs.writeFile(filename, html);
             cacheIndex[filename] = true;
             return html; // and return it to be rendered }

-          // html isn't provided (if it reaches here)
+          // if html isn't provided...

           // check if filename was cached
           if (cacheIndex[filename]) {